arambazamba/az-daimler/Demos/05-Autoscaling/readme.md

 # Autoscaling

-- Show Autoscaling auf AppService
+- Show Autoscaling with AppService
+- Scaling with Azure Contaiener Apps